caerlorn/python-course/README.md

 # python-course
 Python course homeworks

-> caesar cipher with shift 5
+caesar cipher with shift 5,
-> a simple notepad
+a simple notepad,
-> singleton checker
+singleton checker,
-> a multi-threaded chat application with GUI
+a multi-threaded chat application with GUI